Carlos Correa Player Props: Twins vs. Red Sox

 Carlos Correa At The Plate

-- Correa leads Minnesota in slugging percentage (.413) thanks to 26 extra-base hits.
+- Correa leads Minnesota with 52 hits and a team-best slugging percentage of .410.

-- He has homered in nine games this season (14.8%), homering in 3.4% of his chances at the plate.
+- In 14.5% of his games this year, he has gone deep, and 3.3% of his trips to the plate.

-- In 19 games this year (31.1%), Correa has picked up an RBI, and in 10 of those games (16.4%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- Correa has driven in a run in 19 games this season (30.6%), including 10 games with more than one RBI (16.1%).
+He has also driven in three or more of his team's runs in four contests.

-- In 29.5% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (4.9%).
+- He has scored in 18 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.